TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 * `<your-keyfile-path>` refers to the path to the key file.

 * `<action>` refers to the action to be performed.
-You must first launch your cluster using the `launch` action.
-The `start` and `stop` actions can be used to manage the nodes in the cluster.
+Some of the available actions are `launch`, `destroy`, `stop`, `start` and `reboot-cluster`.
+Use `launch` action to create a new cluster while `stop` and `start` actions work on existing clusters.

 By default, the script starts one instance of a locator, lead, and server each.
-The script identifies each cluster by its unique cluster name (you provided) and internally ties members (locators, leads, and stores/servers) of the cluster with EC2 security groups.
+The script identifies each cluster by its unique cluster name (that you provide) and internally ties members (locators, leads, and stores/servers) of the cluster with EC2 security groups - whose names are also derived from the cluster name.

-The  names and details of the members are automatically derived from the provided cluster name.
-When running the script you can also specify properties like the number of stores and region.
+When running the script you can also specify options like the number of stores in the cluster and region where the EC2 instances should be launched.

 **Example**